 Extension of Time Requests.

 Extension of time requests are serious and approval by the advisor and department do not guarantee approval by the College of Graduate Studies.
-Extension of time to complete a degree or certificate are rarely granted and only considered if there are clearly extenuating circumstances.
+Such requests are rarely granted and only considered if there are clearly extenuating circumstances.
 Extenuating circumstances are circumstances in which the student would be entitled to an extended leave of absence from work or other responsibilities.
 Examples may include, but are not necessarily limited to military service and situations that would be covered under the Family Medical Leave Act.
 Students must demonstrate the following for their requests to be considered by the College of Graduate Studies: compelling extenuating circumstances, current knowledge in the subject matter they wish to extend, and steady progress toward the certificate or degree.
 Transfer credit is not eligible for extension consideration.
 Typically, extension requests are a one-time request of twelve to eighteen months total and for up to 9 graduate credit hours.
 Additional credits can be approved at the discretion of the College of Graduate Studies.
 If an extension is granted, a second extension is highly unlikely and students should plan accordingly.
 Extension of time request forms are available on the Graduate Studies website www.grad.cmich.edu.

 Financial Aid Academic Progress

 Federal regulations require that CMU monitor the Satisfactory Academic Progress of all students.
 There are three distinct criteria which must be monitored and met to maintain eligibility for federal student aid, as well as most state and institutional student aid programs.
-This rule applies to all students applying for aid regardless if they have received financial aid in previous semesters.
-These financial aid requirements are separate from students’ academic requirements.
-Attempted hours are based on what the student is registered for at the conclusion of the Registrar’s posted Deadline for Dropping a Class with a Full Cancellation of Tuition.
+These financial aid requirements are separate from students’ academic requirements and apply to all students applying for aid regardless if the have received financial aid in previous semesters.
 Progress is measured at the end of each semester (including the summer semester) to determine a student's financial and eligibility for the following semester.

 Students in graduate programs may not receive financial aid if they have attempted 150% or more of the number of credits required of their program.
-All students (graduate and graduate-professional) must com-plete 67 percent of the courses they attempt each semester of enrollment.
+All students (graduate and graduate-professional) must complete 67 percent of the courses they attempt each semester of enrollment.
 Attempted hours are based on the number of credits for which the student is registered at the conclusion of the Registrar's posted "Deadline for Dropping a Class with a Full Cancellation of Tuition."
 In addition to these criteria, Graduate students must maintain a 3.00 cumulative grade point average.

 Consequences of Unsatisfactory Progress